Thursday, April 8, 2010

 After 45 minutes of pushing the doctor checked me again and the baby was 1/2 way down the birth canal but he also got a panicked look on his face.
 He said something about his arm being up over his head and his elbow sticking into me.
 He tried to move his arm but was afraid he would break his arm or collar bone.

-Felix was pretty much whisked away to an examining table a few feet away with my fiancee, his dad.
+Felix was quickly whisked away to an examining table a few feet away.
 Thankfully he was returned to me a few minutes later but we still missed out on the immediate skin-to-skin contact humans need.
 He rooted around and I nursed him.

 I started rehearsing Nutcracker again when Felix was just 2 weeks old, and I was back to work a couple weeks after that.
-I performed when he was 10 weeks old, but left my job because they were strangely not very baby or nursing mother friendly, especially for a maternity/baby clothes store.
+I performed when he was 10 weeks old.
+It never occurred to me that I should take more time to rest.
+I left my job when Felix was a couple months old because they were strangely not very baby or nursing mother friendly, especially for a maternity/baby clothes store.